auth0/terraform-provider-auth0/docs/resources/prompt_screen_renderer.md

 ---
 page_title: "Resource: auth0_prompt_screen_renderer"
 description: |-
-  With this resource, you can Configure the render settings for a specific screen.You can read more about this here https://auth0.com/docs/customize/universal-login-pages/.../acul.
+  With this resource, you can Configure the render settings for a specific screen.You can read more about this.
 ---

 # Resource: auth0_prompt_screen_renderer

-With this resource, you can Configure the render settings for a specific screen.You can read more about this [here](https://auth0.com/docs/customize/universal-login-pages/.../acul).
+With this resource, you can Configure the render settings for a specific screen.You can read more about this.

 ## Example Usage